spotify/web-api-examples/README.md

-# Spotify Accounts Authentication Examples
+# Spotify Accounts Authentication Examples (Updated)

+## Note

+**As of Feb 11th 2020, request is fully deprecated.
+No new changes are expected land.
+In fact, none have landed for some time.**

+In these examples, I replaced the request by using axios and I also rewrite the code to ES6.

 This project contains basic demos showing the different OAuth 2.0 flows for [authenticating against the Spotify Web API](https://developer.spotify.com/web-api/authorization-guide/).